-Located in New Albany, IN, Discount Labels has been in business since 1965.
+Located in in New Albany, IN, Discount Labels has been in business 1965.
 With more than 70 presses, 500 employees, and continuous investment in technology, sales, and support for its trade-only partners, Discount Labels has the capacity to meet any label demand and leads the label industry, producing 2.3 billion labels annually.
-For more information, contact art@discountlabels.com.
+For more information, contact Marketing Director Debbi Ulmer at (812) 981-4823 or debbi.ulmer@discountlabels.com.